Trump will remain on Illinois primary ballot after 14th Amendment challenge

 “There’s no doubt in my mind that he manipulated, instigated, aided and abetted an insurrection on January 6,” Republican board member, Catherine McCrory said Tuesday morning.
 “However, it’s not my place to rule on that today.”

-The board’s decision arrives just two days after a former judge, who was hired to produce a nonbinding opinion on the matter, advised the electoral board to dismiss the voters’ complaint.
+The board’s decision comes just two days after a former judge, who was hired to produce a nonbinding opinion on the matter, advised the electoral board to dismiss the voters’ complaint.

 Despite his recommendation, retired judge Clark Erickson acknowledged that the former president’s actions on January 6th were consistent with engaging in an insurrection.
 However, Mr Erickson said that definitively coming to that conclusion would require “significant and sophisticated constitutional analysis” which the board does not have.